 Eligibility

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Graduate Admissions Policies section of this catalog.
 Applicants to the Computational Science, MS should have an academic background in one of the following fields: physical sciences, life sciences, engineering, mathematics, or computer science.
-They should have an earned baccalaureate from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency, or international equivalent, verified from official transcripts with a GPA of at least 3.00 in their last 60 credits of study.
+They should have an earned baccalaureate from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency, or international equivalent with a GPA of at least 3.00 in their last 60 credits of study.
 In addition, applicants should have taken at least one course in differential equations and have facility in using a high-level computer programming language.

 Application Requirements